-A study conducted on children aged between 11 years and 14 years who have undergone childhood trauma, showed that they had reduced activity of glucocorticoid receptor (GR) gene NR3C1 which means fewer glucocorticoid receptors in their brains.
+A study on stress and behavior, conducted on children aged between 11 years and 14 years who have undergone childhood trauma, showed that they had reduced activity of glucocorticoid receptor (GR) gene NR3C1 which means fewer glucocorticoid receptors in their brains.

-Such an environment also minimizes the risks of these kids developing mental or psychopathological during later years of life.
+Raising an orchid child in such a positive environment also minimizes the risks of these kids developing mental or psychopathological complications during the later years of their life.

-Intervention programs, counseling, and psychotherapy can be helpful for Orchid kids to help them to learn how to deal with stress and anxiety.
+Intervention programs, counseling, and psychotherapy can be helpful for children prone to stress.
+Several methods can be taken to help Orchid kids learn how to deal with stress and anxiety.

 When an Orchid kid blossoms and learns resilience, we have an exquisite person who is artistic, sensitive, and also strong, resilient, and confident.